St. Bernard's College, Melbourne: Student leadership

 The students are involved in electing their student leaders every year.
 A nomination from a student or from their peers is verified by the staff and senior leadership team.
 Staff will then endorse students from Year 11, and for specific leadership roles for Year 12 students.

 The senior leadership team will then review the potential candidates based on student and staff endorsement and select the Year 11 and Year 12 members of the Student Council.
-The Year 12 portion of the Student Council is composed of eight council members, five House Captains, four Portfolio Captains (Arts, Sports, Ministry and Academic) and the College Captain.
+The Year 12 portion of the Student Council is composed of eight council members, five House Captains, five Portfolio Captains (Arts, Sports, Ministry, Wellbeing and Academic) and the College Captain.

 Year 12 Student Council members who wish to undertake House, Portfolio, or the College Captain role must undertake an interview with the Senior Leadership Team, who will decide the student for the position.

-The Student Council helps facilitates many important events throughout the College such as the College's Feast Day and various assemblies throughout the year.
+The Student Council helps facilitates many important events throughout the college such as the college's Feast Day and various whole school assemblies throughout the year.